joeitu/thesis_report/src/01_context.md

 # Context and terminology

-In this chapter, we will describe the principal elements needed to understand the context and motivation of this thesis.
-First, we will go through a quick recall of the history of the web and its current challenges.
-Then we will talk about the motivation behind Solid and describe its main components.
+In this chapter, we describe the principal elements needed to understand the context and motivation of this thesis.
+First, we go through a quick recall of the history of the web and its current challenges.
+Then we explain the motivation behind Solid and describe its main components.

 ## History and current state of the World Wide Web